talicopanda/social-media-influence-analysis/README.md

 A content market represents the space in which users of a community exchange content and attention.
 It is defined with respect to a community and its core node, and is used to manage and perform analysis on said entities.
 It holds the following information:

+- consumers: the consumers within the community
-- users: the users within the community
+- producers: the producers within the community
 - core_node: the core node of the community
 - computed_causations: A mapping of (users1, users2, start_time, end_time) to causations.
 This is updated as these values are computed on demand.